DJBarnes/django-adminlte2-pdq/docs/source/authorization/policies.rst

 provided by this package will still prevent a user from accessing a view that they do not have permission to access.
 Just like the ones provided by `Django <https://docs.djangoproject.com/en/dev/topics/auth/default/#limiting-access-to-logged-in-users>`_.
-But, they will additionally automatically hide any menu sidebar links for the protected view from the user.
+But they will additionally dynamically show/hide any menu sidebar links for the protected view, in the provided AdminLTE menus.

 .. note::